Brad Weber

-Brad McCormick Weber (born 17 January 1991) is a New Zealand rugby union player, who currently plays as a halfback for Stade Français in the French Top 14.
-He previously played for in the National Provincial Championship and the in Super Rugby.
+Brad McCormick Weber (born 17 January 1991) is a New Zealand rugby union player, who currently plays as a halfback for Mitsubishi Sagamihara DynaBoars in the Japan Rugby League One.
+He previously played for in the National Provincial Championship, the in Super Rugby and for Stade Français in the French Top 14.
 He has represented New Zealand internationally.

 Early life

 Brother of Napier Marist rugby player Sam Weber and son of Neil Weber.
 Brad attended St Patrick's school in Napier before moving to Napier Boys’ High School for his secondary school education.

 Brad played his junior rugby for Napier Old Boys’ Marist and was selected into the Napier Ross Shield team in 2003.